 A protocol is a set of rules.
 These rules govern a blockchain and restrict what you can and cannot do.
 They also define standards for how participants communicate.
 There are rules on what order information must be provided in if you want to send a transaction.
 Luckily you don’t have to know those rules - your wallet will take care of this.
 An example of another rule would be the following:

 - If you try to spend the same Coin twice, the first transaction that spends it will be valid.
 The second transaction will be invalid.

 Now that you know that a protocol, a term you will hear quite often, is just a set of rules let’s take a look at the individuals that play a part in a blockchain ecosystem.

 Similarly, in the distributed network of a blockchain, the full nodes are up and running most of the time and make up the distributed network.
 They also maintain a copy of the entire blockchain.
 You are likely using a light node if you use a wallet on your phone or computer.
-In this case you are going to connect to a full node first, before you can actually interact with the blockchain.
+In this case, you are going to connect to a full node first before you can actually interact with the blockchain.

-The miner who solves the puzzle first gets to write the history for the last few minutes.
-This person broadcasts their block to the network together with the solution they found for the puzzle.
+The miner who solves the puzzle first gets to add the next block writes the history for the last few minutes.
+They broadcast their block to the network together with the solution they found for the puzzle.
 All nodes, no matter if they are mining or not verify if the solution to the puzzle is correct, and if it is they add the new block to their copy of the blockchain.
-Now the cycle starts all over again.
+Then the cycle starts all over again.

 The protocol increases the difficulty of the puzzle when new miners join the network.
 It will take the miners roughly 2.5 min again to solve the puzzle.
 This is another example of the protocol being a set of rules: